 Time management is an important part of freelancing.
 Incorporating simple practices into your daily routine, such as creating to-do lists, eliminating distractions, and scheduling mindful breaks throughout the day, can improve your productivity and allow you to work as efficiently as possible.

 Full-time freelancers might also want to consider using a freelancer platform, such as Indy, which can allow them to manage their time more effectively by using time-tracking tools, rapidly sending out emails and forms to clients, and keeping track of tasks and to-do items.
 Although time management can be challenging, freelance platforms make it easy for managing your time so that you can do your best work as quickly as possible.
+Indy’s free Time Card calculator will let you keep track of the time you spend working, either on individual projects or for the whole day.

 You're In Charge Of Everything (Yes, Everything)